Recovering Structured Data From Superimposed Non-Linear Measurements: Practical Applications and Numerics

 \subsection{Numerical Experiments}

-In this part, we shall validate our recovery approaches by some simple numerical simulations.
-For this purpose, we have generated normalized $s$-sparse random vectors $\grtr\in\R^n$ with $n=64$ and $s=4$, where each of the non-zero entries was drawn from an independent Gaussian random variable.
-Following Model~\ref{model:results:measurements}, every node $j = 1,\dots, M$ performs $i = 1,\dots, m$ measurements of $\grtr$ with i.i.d. standard Gaussian vectors $\a_i^j \distributed \Normdistr{\vnull}{\I{n}}$.
+In this part, we validate our recovery approaches by several numerical simulations.
+For this purpose, we have generated normalized $s$-sparse random vectors $\grtr\in\R^n$ for two different parameter regimes, $(s,n)=(4,64)$ and $(s,n)=(10,256)$, where each of the non-zero entries was drawn from an independent Gaussian random variable.
+Following Model~\ref{model:results:measurements}, every node $j = 1,\dots, M$ performs $i = 1,\dots, m$ measurements of $\grtr$ with i.i.d.\ standard Gaussian vectors $\a_i^j \distributed \Normdistr{\vnull}{\I{n}}$.
 Figure~\ref{fig:practice:txsignal} visualizes the signal vectors $[\fobs_j(\sp{\a_i^j}{\grtr})]_{1\leq i \leq m}$ of two exemplary nodes for $m = 128$.
 Here, each of the taken measurements (red) undergoes a clipping \eqref{eq:practice:clip} with threshold $A=1$ (green) and is then transmitted into the channel, which corresponds to a scalar multiplication according to \eqref{eq:practice:channelmultiplication} with coefficients $h_j\distributed \Normdistr{0}{1}$ (blue).

-\emph{The impact of non-linear distortions.} The plot of Figure~\ref{fig:practice:clio} demonstrates the performance of the direct method (Algorithm~\ref{algo:direct}) with respect to a softcut (clip) non-linearity \eqref{eq:practice:clip}, i.e., $\fobs_j=\fobs^{(A)}$ for $j = 1, \dots, M$.
+\emph{The impact of non-linear distortions.} The plot of Figure~\ref{fig:practice:clio} demonstrates the performance of the direct method (Algorithm~\ref{algo:direct}) with respect to a ``softcut'' (clip) non-linearity \eqref{eq:practice:clip}, i.e., $\fobs_j=\fobs^{(A)}$ for $j = 1, \dots, M$.
 Not very surprisingly, the reconstruction becomes more accurate as $A$ grows, since the $\fobs_j$ are then ``closer to be linear.''
 The horizontal distances between the single curves are of particular interest here, since they determine the number of extra (sensor) nodes required to achieve the same recovery performance.
 This can be of considerable practical relevance if the price of low-power devices (small $A$) is significantly lower than the one of high-quality devices (large $A$).

+Figure~\ref{fig:practice:clio2} demonstrates the difference in recovery performance for $(s,n) = (4,64)$ when the sensor readings are obtained from Gaussian and Bernoulli measurements, respectively.
+As expected, the Bernoulli setup is more robust against the distortions caused by a ``softcut'' non-linearity, since these measurements have a smaller tail in their amplitudes compared to the Gaussian distribution.